Email FacebookTwitterMenu burgerClose thin

 Image shows a student studying to be an investment consultant.

-Not just anyone can give a person or business some investing advice and call themselves a professional consultant or advisor.
+Not just anyone can give a person or business investing advice and call themselves a professional consultant or advisor.
 Investment consultants are professionals whose primary job or function is to do this work.

 More specifically, there are various legislative and regulatory contexts from which they came about and within which they are required to work.
 Financial advisors in general became more prevalent with the start of the Employee Retirement Income Security Act (ERISA) in the 1970s.
 Beyond this, the Investment Advisors Act of 1940 requires that “firms or sole practitioners compensated for advising others about securities investments must register with the SEC and conform to regulations designed to protect investors.”